Toshihide Maskawa: Career

 At Kyoto University in the early 1970s, he collaborated with Makoto Kobayashi on explaining broken symmetry (the CP violation) within the Standard Model of particle physics.
 Maskawa and Kobayashi's theory required that there be at least three generations of quarks, a prediction that was confirmed experimentally four years later by the discovery of the bottom quark.

 Maskawa and Kobayashi's 1973 article, "CP Violation in the Renormalizable Theory of Weak Interaction", is the fourth most cited high energy physics paper of all time as of 2010.
 The Cabibbo–Kobayashi–Maskawa matrix, which defines the mixing parameters between quarks was the result of this work.
 Kobayashi and Maskawa were jointly awarded half of the 2008 Nobel Prize in Physics for this work, with the other half going to Yoichiro Nambu.

 Maskawa was director of the Yukawa Institute for Theoretical Physics from 1997 to 2003.
 He was special professor and director general of Kobayashi-Maskawa Institute for the Origin of Particles and the Universe at Nagoya University, director of Maskawa Institute for Science and Culture at Kyoto Sangyo University and professor emeritus at Kyoto University.

-Nobel Lecture
+Nobel lecture

 On 8 December 2008, after Maskawa told the audience "Sorry, I cannot speak English", he delivered his Nobel lecture on “What Did CP Violation Tell Us?” in Japanese language, at Stockholm University.
 The audience followed the subtitles on the screen behind him.

+Personal life

+Maskawa married Akiko Takahashi in 1967.
+The couple have two children, Kazuki and Tokifuji.

 Death

-Maskawa died on 23 July 2021 in Kyoto, Japan, aged 81.
+On 23 July 2021 at the same day as the opening ceremony of Tokyo Summer Olympic Games, Maskawa died of oral cancer at his home in Kyoto at the age of 81.
+Although his death was unrelated to triple disaster and COVID-19 infection.
+He was cremated in October 2021 after the private funeral.